 Unlocking productivity and performance: five steps to setting programmes up for success

 Traditional approaches to setting up and delivering major infrastructure programmes are often wasteful and inefficient.
-Too many organisations don’t set up their programmes in a way which will drive performance and maximise productivity.
-But a new generation of major UK infrastructure projects and programmes provide the momentum to deliver change.
+A new generation of major UK projects and programmes provide the momentum to deliver change.

 Many global sectors have seen declining productivity over the past 20 years.
 It’s an issue that has long frustrated policymakers and industry leaders alike, particularly in developed economies.
 The productivity shortcomings of construction are well documented; the scale of the challenge and a US$1.6tn cost opportunity to deliver change are set out in McKinsey’s ‘Reinventing Construction’ report.